shahzadmumtaz22/UoM_ClinicalCodes_Phenotypes_ForIeuan/phenotypes/Kontopantelis_Hypertension_ihyFNnCDPjYig3CNKxjrCJ.md

 and missing data),BMI, HbA1c levels (%), cholesterol levels (mmol/l) and systolic/diastolic BP (mmHg).
 Biometric measurement data were cleaned and we calculated patient means for each year when more than one relevant record was available.
 Using product lists we determined prescription prevalence (at least one) for relevant medications: ACE inhibitors, acarbose, α-blockers, anticoagulants, antiplatelet agents, β-blockers, calcium-channel blockers, thiazide diuretics, loop diuretics, dipeptidyl peptidase-4 inhibitors, glucagon-like peptide-
-1 agonists, statins and other lipid-lowering drugs, meg l i t i n i d e s , me t f o r m i n , s u l f o n y l u r e a s and thiazolidinediones.
+1 agonists, statins and other lipid-lowering drugs, meglitinides , metformin, sulfonylureas and thiazolidinediones.
 For approximately 60% of the practices, records were linked to Office of National Statistics (ONS) mortality data and we had access to death dates for all their patients.
 For these, using ICD-10 codes (www.who.int/classifications/icd/en/) we were able to estimate deathslinked to specific causes (underlying or in the top three): diabetes (E10–E16), ischaemic heart disease (I21–I22), stroke (I60–I64) or stroke excluding bleeds (excluding I63).